Northern Dancer: Inbreeding

 Because of the prevalence of Northern Dancer's bloodline, a certain degree of inbreeding to him is becoming common.
 Whenever this happens, there is a concern that the inbreeding will weaken the breed, making horses more prone to injury and potentially leading to inbreeding depression.
 Statistical studies have shown that inbreeding has increased by a small but significant amount in the last 50 years, partly because of the larger number of foals that a successful stallion will now sire each year compared to in the past.
 For example, Northern Dancer sired 645 foals in 20 years at stud, whereas his grandson Danehill sired 2,499 foals in 14 years at stud.

 Statistical analysis has shown that inbreeding to Northern Dancer is on average slightly less effective than when stallions of his line are bred to mares who do not have Northern Dancer in their pedigree (referred to as an outcross).
 However, many successful stallions are inbred, in part because this can make it easier to pass on dominant characteristics.
 Notable sires that are inbred to Northern Dancer (within four generations) include Oasis Dream, Rock of Gibraltar, Hernando, Spinning World, Redoute's Choice, and Frankel.

 Northern Dancer lines were originally outcrossed on descendants of Mr. Prospector or Nasrullah, but this became so common that it is increasingly difficult to find horses from these lines who do not also carry Northern Dancer breeding.
 Outcross bloodlines can still be found, most notably through Sunday Silence and the German-bred stallion Monsun.

 In North America, Northern Dancer is farther back in the pedigree of most major sires, decreasing the risks associated with inbreeding.
-For example, Tapit, the leading sire in North America from 2014–2016, is inbred 3 × 5 to Nijinsky II (thus 4 × 6 to Northern Dancer).
+For example, Tapit, the leading sire in North America from 2014 to 2016, is inbred 3 × 5 to Nijinsky II (thus 4 × 6 to Northern Dancer).
 He has crossed well with mares from other Northern Dancer lines.